atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-theme.md

 {{#tip}}

-**Tip:** You can avoid reloading to see changes you make by opening an atom window in Dev Mode.
+**Tip:** You can avoid reloading to see changes you make by opening an Atom window in Dev Mode.
 To open a Dev Mode Atom window run `atom --dev .` in the terminal, or use the _View > Developer > Open in Dev Mode_ menu.
 When you edit your theme, changes will instantly be reflected!

 {{/tip}}